-We solve the anelastic form of the ideal MHD equations for momentum, potential temperature fluctuations (tantamount to fluctuations of specific entropy) and magnetic induction inside a thick spherical shell of electrically-conducting fluid extending from $r = 0.602R{\odot}$ to $r = 0.96R{\odot}$ in radius, rotating at the solar rate $\Omega{\odot} = 2.69 \times 10^{-6} \mathrm{rad \ s^{-1}}$ and spanning 3.4 density scale-heights.
-Rather than forcing convection by applying large-amplitude solar heating and cooling fluxes at bottom and top boundaries, as it is customary in simulations of stellar convection, a Newtonian-cooling term in the potential temperature equation damps naturallyoccuring departures from an ambient state representative of the current-day Sun on a user-defined time scale τ .
+We solve the anelastic form of the ideal MHD equations for momentum, potential temperature fluctuations (tantamount to fluctuations of specific entropy) and magnetic induction inside a thick spherical shell of electricallyconducting fluid extending from $r = 0.602 R{\odot}$ to $r = 0.96 R{\odot}$ in radius, rotating at the solar rate $\Omega{\odot} = 2.69 \times 10^{-6}$ rad s-1 and spanning 3.4 density scale-heights.
+Rather than forcing convection by applying large-amplitude solar heating and cooling fluxes at bottom and top boundaries, as it is customary in simulations of stellar convection, a Newtonian-cooling term in the potential temperature equation damps naturally-occuring departures from an ambient state representative of the current-day Sun on a user-defined time scale τ .
 The ambient state is subadiabatically-stratified in the lower portion of the shell corresponding to the radiative interior $(0.602R{\odot} \leq r \leq 0.71R{\odot})$ and is weakly superadiabatic in the range associated with the bulk of the convective layer $(0.71R{\odot} \leq r \leq 0.96R{\odot})$.
-This approach has lead to convective dynamo solutions exhibiting a number of solar-like properties, the most prominent of which is a large-scale axisymmetric magnetic component undergoing polarity reversals about the equatorial plane on a 40-year time scale; see the following publications for an in-depth exploration of various solarlike features found to this day: (Beaudoin et al. 2013; Racine et al. 2011: Ghizaru et al. 2010).
-Solutions are generated with the MHD-extended version of the EU-LAG model (Smolarkiewicz & Charbonneau 2013), an all-scale high-performance hydrodynamical code used primarily in atmospheric and climate research (Prusa et al. 2008).
-We hereby focus on a recent simulation covering 32 magnetic polarity reversals in which global structural changes have been observed.
+This approach has lead to convective dynamo solutions exhibiting a number of solar-like properties, the most prominent of which is a large-scale axisymmetric magnetic component undergoing polarity reversals about the equatorial plane on a 40-year time scale; see the following publications for an in-depth exploration of various solar-like features found to this day: (Beaudoin et al. 2013; Racine et al. 2011; Ghizaru et al. 2010).
+Solutions are generated with the MHD-extended version of the EULAG model (Smolarkiewicz & Charbonneau 2013), an all-scale high-performance hydrodynamical code used primarily in atmospheric and climate research (Prusa et al. 2008).
+We hereby focus on a recent simulation covering 32 magnetic polarity reversals (similar in design and the resulting flow regime to the one presented in Ghizaru et al. 2010) in which global structural changes have been observed.

-Convection and Newtonian cooling are the dominant modes of thermal energy transport in the unstable layer and nearly cancel each other out to yield a quasistationnary turbulent state, with the contribution from radiation being negligible.
+Convection and Newtonian cooling are the dominant modes of thermal energy transport in the unstable layer and nearly cancel each other out to yield a quasi-stationnary turbulent state, with the contribution from radiation being negligible.
 The means by which we quantify the efficiency of convective energy transfer is the convective heat flux, or enthalpy flux, which in the anelastic approximation is given by $F \equiv c_p \rho_o u_r \tilde{T}$, where c_p is the specific heat at constant pressure, ρ_o is the density associated with the reference state of the approximation, u_r is the vertical component of the velocity and \tilde{T} is the temperature perturbation with respect to the mean horizontal state.
-The convective luminosity is the integrated flux F over a spherical surface $L{\rm cv} \equiv \int F \, d \, \sigma$.
+The convective luminosity is the integrated flux Fover a spherical surface $L{cv} \equiv \int F d\sigma$.